-Anterior Cruciate Ligament Injury and Treatment
+Anterior Cruciate Ligament (ACL) Symptoms

 If you suffer an injury to the ACL you’ll find that your knee feels unstable, as though it is about to give way.
 You may also experience some swelling and knee pain.
 Typically, this will be most noticeable when you twist, however a small proportion of patients become so unstable that even simple activities may cause the knee to give way.
 Some patients can suffer an ACL injury yet still twist and pivot without the feelings of instability, although this is rare.